 But if you examine the literature available for ‘Uniform’ Civil Code, you will never understand that it is only the jugglery of words and it doesn’t mean what you may understand.
 For example, Leila Seth, in her 2005 speech said, “Like Criminal Law, the family or personal law should be same for all individuals, so that a plethora of personal laws do not prevent some women from having rights of equality available to others”.
 So you understand that the supporters of UCC actually talks about collating all benefits for women and they are talking about snatching all rights from men.
 Even though Leila spoke about the law being same for all individuals, she never wanted men to get any rights from their wives.

 In her 2005 speech, Leila also said, “if this is not done, it is the women and children who are the losers.
 For men have managed to manipulate what laws are made by virtue of their position in society and/or religion to ensure supremacy.”
 So no matter which strata of society you belong to, a man will always be oppressor even if UCC comes into place.

 She clarified this point when she said, “…do away with all discrimination between men and women and make a personal law that will benefit all Indian women without discrimination whether they are Christian, Hindu, Muslim or Parsi”.
 Note that the justice seekers under UCC seek justice (rights) only for women and NOT for men.

 So if you ever thought that Uniform Civil Code (UCC) will be uniform for all individuals residing in India, you are mistaken.
-Don’t just go by what feminists say, you need to really go deep in their demands to understand how skewed their thinking of uniformity or equality is.
+Don’t just go by what feminists say, you need to really go deep into their demands to understand how skewed their thinking of uniformity or equality is.

 - Smt.
 Ruma Pal’s speech at IIT KGP Gender Justice Workshop on 6th March 2017